 If you’re planning a vacation to Hawaii (and let’s face it, who doesn’t want to be doing that) you should know that some sunscreen in Hawaii is banned.
 Yep, banned.

 If you’re surprised by this, you’re not the only one!
 Many travelers have no idea that Hawaii has a sunscreen ban.
 Before you start freaking out that you won’t be able to use sunscreen in Hawaii, don’t worry.
 It’s not a ban on all sunscreens.
-It’s only a ban on certain harmful sunscreens, and in actuality, it’s only a ban on selling those sunscreens.
+It’s only a ban on certain harmful sunscreens; in actuality, it’s only a ban on selling them.

 Hawaii Sunscreen Ban